DataDog/datadog-operator/docs/getting_started.md

 # Getting Started

-This page describes the simplest and fastest way to deploy the Datadog Agent with the Operator.
+This page describes a simple and fast way to deploy the Datadog Agent with the Operator.
 For more details on how to install the Operator and configure the Agent it deploys, refer to the [installation guide](installation.md).

 ## Prerequisites

 Using the Datadog Operator requires the following prerequisites:

-- **Kubernetes Cluster version >= v1.20.X**: Tests were done on versions >= `1.20.0`.
-Still, it should work on versions `>= v1.11.0`.
-For earlier versions, because of limited CRD support, the Operator may not work as expected.
+- **Kubernetes Cluster version >= v1.20.X**: Tests were performed on Kubernetes versions >= `1.20.0`.
+It is expected to work on versions `>= v1.11.0`, but for earlier versions the Operator may not work as expected because of limited CRD support.
 - **[Helm][1]** for deploying the Datadog Operator
 - **[`kubectl` CLI][2]** for installing the Datadog Agent

 ## Deploy the Agent with the Operator

-To deploy the Datadog Agent with the Operator in the minimum number of steps, use the [`datadog-operator` Helm chart](https://github.com/DataDog/helm-charts/tree/main/charts/datadog-operator).
+To deploy the Datadog Agent with the Operator using a minimum number of steps, use the [`datadog-operator` Helm chart](https://github.com/DataDog/helm-charts/tree/main/charts/datadog-operator).

 1. Install the [Datadog Operator][3]: